AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

         -   To migrate data from a disk, you can create a snapshot for the disk and use the snapshot to create a new disk.
     Custom images can be used to:

-    -   Back up systems that do not change in a short term, such as systems of released or updated applications.
+    -   Back up systems that do not change in a short term, such as released or updated application systems.
-    -   Create new ECS instances.
+    -   Create ECS instances.
 For example, you can use a custom image to create an ECS instance that has multiple applications deployed.
     -   Migrate systems and data.
 For example, you can migrate ECS instances from the classic network to VPCs.
     -   Restore systems across regions and zones.

 Snapshots and images have the following relationships:

 -   When you create a custom image from an instance, ECS creates a snapshot for each disk of the instance.
-The created custom image contains the snapshots of all the disks of this instance.
+The created custom image consists of the snapshots of all the disks of the instance.
 For more information, see [Create a custom image from an instance](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from an instance.md).
 -   You can also create custom images from system disk snapshots.
 For more information, see [Create a custom image from a snapshot](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from a snapshot.md).

 ## Which instance families do Red Hat Enterprise Linux \(RHEL\) images support?